 In the 2003 anime version, Roy Mustang is like this up until he's confronted with Black Hayate and gives a speech about how much he loves dogs!
 Later in the episode, he reveals that his first executive order as Fuhrer President would be to make all female army personnel wear... tiny miniskirts!

 Juubei Kakei in Get Backers (at least as an adult).
 Toss in blindness, unfamiliarity with the modern world, and copious amounts of Ho Yay.
 And for extra hilarity, they told him he wasn't funny.
 He was devastated.

-Katsura spend most of his time making a fool of himself by doing things that are considered crazy even by the other characters of the show, coming up with absurd plans or appearing in public in very suspicious costumes.
-But the joke with him is that he take everything he or anyone else is doing extremely seriously, no matter how stupid or insane it might be to anyone with more common sense.
+Katsura spends most of his time making a fool of himself by doing things that are considered crazy even by the other characters of the show, coming up with absurd plans or appearing in public in very suspicious costumes.
+But the joke with him is that he takes everything he or anyone else is doing extremely seriously, no matter how stupid or insane it might be to anyone with more common sense.

 The title character of Goblin Slayer.
 In a blood and violence soaked series full of rape Goblins, 90% of the rare humor comes from Goblin Slayer acting like a borderline automaton.
 Especially in regards to how food just passes through the slots in his helmet.

 Raven from Gravion, though this is a result of literally Becoming the Mask.
 Ayaka, the current "Raven", is a woman and far more emotional than her unfunny alter ego.

 Kyon, who is also the Deadpan Snarker; though his creativity and sense of wonder are probably just repressed.
 His aloofness doesn't prevent him from getting stuck in alternate worlds with a MagicalShe Is Not My Girlfriend, or from finding himself smack-dab in the middle of mysterious murder cases.